Trait std::io::Read

 fn bytes(self) -> Bytes<Self> where Self: Sized

-instance to an Iterator
+Transforms this Read instance to an Iterator over its bytes.

 this iterator.